AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 2. PaaS (Platform-as-a-Service)

 A third-party developer provides the user with computing platforms, allowing them to create a customized cloud application tailored to their individual needs.
-Oracle Cloud is an examples of PaaS, where it allows developers to customize the functionalities for their already-existing application through JavaScript language.
+Oracle Cloud is an example of PaaS, which allows developers to customize the functionalities of their already existing applications through JavaScript.

 3. SaaS (Software-as-a-Service)